CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-access.md

 * need access to the Analytics Toolbox for a Google account (not a service account).
 * need access to the Analytics Toolbox in a different region.
-* install the Analytics Toolbox on your own projects if your BigQuery datasets are [within a VPC](https://cloud.google.com/vpc-service-controls).
+* wish to install the Analytics Toolbox on your own projects if your BigQuery datasets are [within a VPC](https://cloud.google.com/vpc-service-controls).
 {{%/ bannerNote %}}

-### Free access to the core modules

-If you are not a CARTO customer you can still use the **core** modules of the Analytics Toolbox.
-These modules are available to all BigQuery authenticated users through the `carto-os` and `carto-os-eu` projects.
-These projects are deployed in the US and EU multi-regions, respectively, and you may choose one or the other depending on the location of your data.

-### Pricing and cost

-When you are using CARTO Analytics Toolbox for BigQuery you will incur into two different types of cost:

-* BigQuery data processing: You will be charged for the amount of data processed.
-There are On-demand and Flat-rate options available.
-[Know more](https://cloud.google.com/bigquery/pricing) about BigQuery pricing.
-* CARTO license: Access to the the Analytics Toolbox is included as part of your CARTO license.
-[Contact us](https://carto.com/contact/) if you have any questions around pricing and plans.

-### Access from the CARTO Dashboard (legacy)
+### Access from the CARTO Dashboard

 If you are using the previous version of the CARTO platform (CARTO Dashboard) you can also get access to the Analytics Toolbox for BigQuery.
 However, for the best experience we strongly recommend its usage from the the newest version of the platform (CARTO Workspace).